ReGIS

 ReGIS, short for Remote Graphic Instruction Set, is a vector graphics markup language developed by Digital Equipment Corporation (DEC) for later models of their famous VT series of computer terminals.
 ReGIS supports rudimentary vector graphics consisting of lines, circular arcs, and similar shapes.
-Terminals supporting ReGIS generally allow graphics and text to be mixed on-screen, which makes construction of graphs and charts relatively easy.
+Terminals supporting ReGIS generally allow graphics and text to be mixed on-screen, which makes the construction of graphs and charts relatively easy.

 History

 ReGIS was first introduced on the VT125 in July 1981, followed shortly thereafter by the VK100 "GIGI" which combined the VT125 display system with composite video output and a BASIC interpreter.
 Later versions of the VT series included ReGIS, often with color support as well.
 This included the VT240 and 241 and the VT330 and 340.
 ReGIS is also supported by a small number of terminal emulator systems.

 ReGIS replaced an earlier system known as waveform graphics that had been introduced on the VT55 and later used on the VT105.
-DEC normally provided backward compatibility with their terminals, but in this case the waveform system was simply dropped when ReGIS was introduced.
+DEC normally provided backward compatibility with their terminals, but in this case, the waveform system was simply dropped when ReGIS was introduced.